bcgov/biohubbc/README.md

 ## Initialize the `./env` file.

-This will copy `./env_config/env.docker` to `./.env`.
+This will copy `./env_config/env.docker` to `./.env`. .
-This should only need to be run once.
+The `.env` file may need additional editing to provide secrets for external services (like S3).
-This file may need additional editing to provide secrets for external services (like S3).
+The `.env` file should never be committed!

 ```
 make env